 You end up with a total of 418 shares for a price of $0.96 each.
 If you had bought only in July, or November, you would have had fewer shares at a higher price, if you had bought in August you would have more shares.
 But because you used dollar-cost averaging, you purchased your shares at an average price and removed any timing risk involved.

-If you save and invest on a regular basis, for example, paying yourself first at every paycheck, then you can use dollar-cost averaging.
+If you save and regularly invest, for example, paying yourself first at every paycheck, you can use dollar-cost averaging.
 Drip feeding your savings into the stock market or investment fund will take advantage of dollar-cost averaging and smooth out any volatility.
 If you are in KiwiSaver, you are automatically using dollar-cost averaging, even if you didn’t know about it.

-If you have a lump sum of money to invest, rather than try time the markets, you could set up a series of automatic payment.
+If you have a lump sum of money to invest, you could set up a series of automatic payment rather than try time the markets.
 This will minimize the potential risk of a market turn wiping a substantial portion of your investment.

 These two cases will protect the value of your investment from volatile markets.